johnshew/bot-framework-on-azure-functions/readme.md

-# Compostite Bot on Azure Functions
+# Composite Bot on Azure Functions

 Example showing creation of a composite bot using the Bot Framework / botbuilder.

-The example can be run and debugged locally and it can be deployed to Azure Functions.
+Using this approach it is easy to run and debug the bot locally - and it supports continous deployment to Azure Functions.

 ## Installation